Report: Sue Bird re-signs with Storm for 18th season in WNBA

 Bird has expressed a desire to play in this year’s Tokyo Summer Olympics, which were postponed a year due to the coronavirus pandemic, with the hopes of becoming the first women’s basketball player to win five gold medals.

-“It was probably the most challenging season I’ve ever had just because of being in an out of the lineup,” said Bird, who played 11 of the abbreviated 22-game season due to multiple injuries.
+“It was probably the most challenging season I’ve ever had just because of being in and out of the lineup,” said Bird, who played 11 of the abbreviated 22-game season due to multiple injuries.
 “It was difficult to get into a routine and develop any flow. … I’m just glad we found that in the playoffs.”

 Bird led the Storm to a flawless 6-0 record during the postseason, which included sweeps against Minnesota in the semifinals and Las Vegas in the WNBA Finals.